Microsoft Copilot $21 now $18/user/month + 1 month free

 May 7, 2024

-Understanding Automatic Cost Posting and Expected Cost Posting in Dynamics 365 Business Central is crucial for clients to Maintain Accurate Inventory Valuation:
+Understanding Automatic Cost Posting and Expected Cost Posting in Dynamics 365 Business Central is critical for maintaining accurate inventory valuation and financial reporting.

 • Both methods impact how inventory costs are reflected in your system.
 Automatic Cost Posting immediately updates the cost of your inventory when a purchase transaction (receipt) is posted.
 This ensures your inventory valuation is always current.